 What are Exchange Traded Funds?

-Exchange Traded Funds or ETFs are open-end investment company that tracks a basket of assets and traded on a stock exchange.
+Simply speaking, Exchange Traded Funds or ETFs are an open-end investment fund which tracks a basket of assets and traded on a stock exchange.

 What does it mean by “open-end” investment company?